S. G. Kittappa: Accolades and recognition

 The north Indian Sangeetha Vidvan Pandit Vishnu Digambar Paluskar did not think highly of SGK.
-When SGK was asked to sing a song in Begada Ragam SGK very fluently sang it only to shake up the Pandit.
-The Pandit who was scheduled to return by night mail stayed back to see SGK's drama, called "Krishna Vilasam".
+When SGK was asked to sing a song in Begada Ragam, SGK very fluently sang it only to shake up the Pandit.
+The Pandit who was scheduled to return by a night train stayed back to see SGK's drama, called "Krishna Vilasam".
 The Pandit was impressed and at the end of the drama he took off the garland from his own neck and placed it upon the neck of SGK and said "You are truly Krishna, no doubt".
 This Pandit had a great liking for the bhajan "Ragupathi Ragava Rajaram Patheetha Pavana Seetharam".
 Therefore, SGK made it a point to sing this piece at the tail end of his dramas in remembrance of their historical meeting.

 At another time another famous north Indian Sangeetha Vidvan by the name of Pyaaraa Saheb came to perform his songs in the Victoria Public Hall of Madras.
 SGK also went to the show.
 At this show the Saheb sang the song "Sabaapathi kilasa" in Khamaas raaga.
 At night SGK staged his drama for which the Saheb turned up.
 In this drama, SGK sang the same song that the Saheb had sung earlier.
 As SGK was able to sing very well the Saheb went up the stage and offered him his own gold chain.

 When SGK was performing in Vijayawada in Andhra Pradesh, the famous Andhra vidvan Kapilavaayi Ramanaatha Saastry sang the "Kori Bajanannu" keertana.
-In a few minutes SGK also sang the same Keertana.
+In a few minutes SGK also sang the same keertana.
 Saastrigal immediately embraced SGK to show his appreciation.